 Don’t worry about food poisoning in Bali

-Although I did feel like I was going to die for about 5 days, you just can’t worry about food poisoning.
+Although I did feel like I was going to die for about five days, you just can’t worry about food poisoning.
 You can bring your hand sanitizers, check every bathroom, only eat vegetables and drink the most expensive bottled water you can find.

-But at the end of the day, you could still be the one to get food poisoning in Bali or bali belly.
+But at the end of the day, you could still be the one to get food poisoning in Bali or Bali belly.
 So enjoy your travels and this we hope this food poisoning guide has helped you.